 Teamwork

 How well does the employee work within a team?
 Are there any specific areas where they could improve?
-This is also an opportunity to give feedback from other members of the team – 28% of employees report that the feedback they receive is not frequent enough, so introducing it from the start of their employment can be helpful and provide a positive basis for future feedback expectations.
+This is also an opportunity to give feedback from other members of the team – 28% of employees report that the feedback they receive is not frequent enough (Workleap), so introducing it from the start of their employment can be helpful and provide a positive basis for future feedback expectations.
 Many organisations now have recognition software making it easier for employees to provide feedback and appreciation for each other, helping new starters to feel more engaged and part of the team more quickly.

 Adaptability

 Has the employee been able to adapt to changing environments, workloads and stakeholder requirements?
 Good knowledge of the company will help an employee adapt and be flexible, so ensure they have the resources to educate themselves.
 This can form part of an automated onboarding workflow in your HR software, empowering the employee to self-serve the resources they need to find, when they need to find it.
-You might also want to make recommendations for networking so they have the right connections to call on when there’s a problem to be solved.
+Creating a strong first impression is key to adaptability and long-term engagement.

 10 open-ended probation review questions for managers